Hampden-Sydney College and the Pursuit of Truth in History and Practice

 Cogito was founded in part for the pursuit of the spirit of “L’Abri,” to provide a safe place for the exploration of faith and reason, and their implications for issues of justice, duty, science, beauty, and meaning.

-While working with InterVarsity Christian Fellowship for 5 years in the early 2000s, current Cogito director Missy Deregibus became increasingly interested in providing access to issues of faith as a compelling intellectual challenge.
-She began a small study group on apologetics at Hampden-Sydney with the goal of being compatible with the level of discussion found in the classroom.
-About the same time, then student Justin Hill initiated a lecture/discussion format on the same level and called it Wellspring.
+While working with InterVarsity Christian Fellowship for 5 years in the early 2000s, former Cogito director Missy Deregibus became increasingly interested in providing access to issues of faith as a compelling intellectual challenge.
+She began a small study group on apologetics at Hampden-Sydney with the goal of compatibility with the level of discussion found in the classroom.
+About the same time, then-student Justin Hill initiated a lecture/discussion format on the same level and called it Wellspring.
 Both formats were well received.
-Several years later, post InterVarsity, and familiar with the Christian Study center at UVA, Missy met with Drew Trotter* for several hours over coffee in Charlottesville and discussed the intellectual culture at H-SC, and the fittedness of a study center in some form.
+Several years later, after finishing her work with InterVarsity, and familiar with the Christian Study center at UVA, Missy met with Drew Trotter* for several hours over coffee in Charlottesville and discussed the intellectual culture at H-SC, and the fittedness of a study center in some form.
 They agreed that Hampden-Sydney would be a good candidate for such an organization.
-And from that day, the wheels for Cogito; a Forum for Faith and Reason were set in motion.
+And from that day, the wheels for Cogito: A Forum for Faith and Reason were set in motion.

 Missy’s long-time friend Richard McClintock, head of Publications at Hampden-Sydney; Mike Utzinger, Professor of Religion at HSC; and alumni Kemper Beasley III and Jack Jirak all graciously agreed to join the board and the vision of the newly formed Cogito.
 Thanks to Jack’s legal work, they achieved corporation and then non-profit status in early 2010.
 In 2012, alumnus Tom Ebel joined the board.
 Meanwhile, a modest apologetics study group started on campus as well as a few lectures and discussions.